 - Free other than parking or renting gear

 - September is the best time, but in late August and early October is possible too.
 It just depends on the year.

 - This information was from my visit in 2017

 September is the best month most years, as this is when the highest amount of sharks are in La Jolla.
 It depends a lot on the weather and how calm the water is though.
 The ideal day is calm waters and sun, but calm waters are the most important.
 If it is calm, you can usually see some sharks even if it isn’t warm.

 Going in September means that the water can be pretty cold.
 You don’t need a wetsuit, but some people will find it a lot easier to relax and wait for the sharks if they have one.
 You can rent a wetsuit from many of the companies along Avenida De La Playa in La Jolla, like Everyday California.
 You can also rent snorkel gear there, but honestly, you can buy a pair like I did on Amazon for about the same price and have it forever.

 Ok, so now that you have your gear and are going on a good day, how do you see the sharks?

-The sharks are in waist to chest deep water, right out in the cove.
-It is best to be away from lots of people though as they are very afraid of humans and will run away with noise.
+The sharks are in waist to chest-deep water, right out in the cove.
+It is best to be away from lots of people though, as they are terrified of humans and will run away with noise.

-I went on a cloudy day and saw about 6 in 30 minutes, which is pretty low for the time of year; but I can honestly say it was one of the coolest things I have done in a while.
-To observe these creatures, some which get up to 5 feet long, in their natural habitat so close to shore is something you won’t soon forget.
+I went on a cloudy day and saw 6 in 30 minutes, which is pretty low for the time of year; but I can honestly say it was one of the coolest things I have done in a while.
+To observe these creatures, some who get up to 5 feet long, in their natural habitat so close to shore, is something you won’t soon forget.